Key terms

 When is cleanup risky?

-Cleanup is risky when tags control WordPress, Memberium, LearnDash, payment actions, or active campaigns and no one has mapped those dependencies.
+Cleanup is risky when tags control WordPress, Memberium, LearnDash, product actions, payment recovery, Zapier or Make scenarios, API updates, reports, or active campaigns and no one has mapped those dependencies.

 Sources and context